WW-FL: Secure and Private Large-Scale Federated Learning: Attacks Mitigations

-In~Fig.~\ref{fig:main_HyFL-TrimmedMean-variant-2000-DLF-focused}, we additionally compare the effectiveness of our~TM variant to the original~TM~\cite{ICML:YinCRB18} for three sample sizes~(10, 100, and~1000).
+\myparagraph{Q7 -- Trimmed Mean Variant} In~Fig.~\ref{fig:main_HyFL-TrimmedMean-variant-2000-DLF-focused}, we compare the effectiveness of our~TM variant to the original~TM~\cite{ICML:YinCRB18} for three sample sizes~(10, 100, and~1000).
 It turns out that our heuristic approach barely reduces the effectiveness, even with aggressive parameters.
 In fact, in the focused setting, the~TM variant outperforms the original.
-This is because our variant completely excludes gradient updates of~(poisoned) outliers, whereas in regular trimmed mean, those poisoned updates might still be considered for some coordinates.
-Results for all other settings are presented in~App.~\ref{sec:app:Q6-res}.
+This is because our variant completely excludes updates of~(poisoned) outliers, whereas in regular trimmed mean, those poisoned updates might still be considered for some coordinates.
+Results for all other settings are presented in~\secref{sec:app-additional-benchmarks}.

-In~Tab.~\ref{tab:crypten_trimmed_mean_variant}, we also provide run-times and communication results for our optimizations.
-Compared to the original with~1021.59MB of communication, we can see an improvement by two orders of magnitude with a communication of~11.90MB for the variant with~100 random samples.
+In~Tab.~\ref{tab:crypten_aggregation}, we provide run-times and communication results for our optimizations.
+Compared to the original with~1.02GB of communication, we can see an improvement by two orders of magnitude for the variant with~100 random samples.
 However, we see a higher and fairly stable run-time across all three examined variants.
-This is because the algorithm for determining the overall ranking of outliers across coordinates increases the number of~MPC communication rounds compared to the original.
+This is because the algorithm for determining the overall ranking of outliers increases the number of~MPC communication rounds.
 In the studied inter-continental~WAN setting, this has severe impact but does not correspond to actual compute time.
+Overall, if~\FLname is combined with a robust aggregation scheme, our~TM variant offers an excellent trade-off between accuracy and~MPC overhead.

-Overall, if~\FLname is combined with a robust aggregation scheme, our~TM variant offers an excellent trade-off between accuracy and~MPC overhead compared to significantly more expensive~FLTrust and the original~TM.
+\paragraph{Additional Benchmarks} We provide additional results in~\secref{sec:app-additional-benchmarks}, including additional accuracy comparisons of \FLname{} with standard~FL in all three modes of corruption, and the validation accuracy results for our Trimmed Mean variant.